sptrakesh/sptrakesh.github.io/Writerside/topics/Docker-Container-Statistics-Daemon.md

 ```

 ## Run
-Service will typically be run as a *service* through *systemd*.
+The process will typically be run as a *service* through *systemd*.
 The service
 [unit](https://github.com/sptrakesh/container-statsd/blob/main/systemd/container-statsd.service)
 sample file can be used as a template for setting up the service.